 The table above shows the projected number of vehicles lost because of the chip shortage.
 Each week AutoForecast Solutions updates this number to reflect the current state of the industry.
 As you can see the rate at which they have been increasing the total number of lost vehicles is slowing down.
 This week the projections even decreased.

 It was a little over a month ago that the projection increased by 261,000 vehicles globally.
 Since then, we’ve seen a plateau.
 It appears that the worst-case scenario for the chip shortage is behind us.

 What impact has the chip shortage had on new car supply?

 With a shortage of new vehicles, we have seen skyrocketing used car prices.
-Wholesale used car vehicle prices have increased for four months.
-The average weekly increase in price is 1% for the past 11 weeks.
-That’s an 11% appreciation in used car values in the past 11 weeks.
+Wholesale used car vehicle prices have increased nearly 40% so far in 2021.
+As of October, retail used car prices are up nearly 30%

 What manufacturers are cutting back production?

 It is estimated that up to 5 million new vehicles will not be produced in 2021 as a result of the chip shortage.
 Current lost production by manufacturer is below.

 - Ford – Especially their new 2021 Ford F-150